Nearsoft/jobs/readme.md

 ## Product Designer
 🌵⚡️

-Nearsofts' UX Team is focused on digital product design, and we are looking for designers with experience in User Interface Design (UI), User Experience Design (UX), and Product Design to join the team.
+Nearsoft's UX Team is focused on digital product design, and we are looking for designers with experience in User Interface Design (UI), User Experience Design (UX), and Product Design to join the team.

 ### Role definition

-* Helping UX team and clients to ensure the project is well defined and running smoothly
+* Helping the UX team and clients to ensure the project is well defined and running smoothly
-* Educating Key Stakeholders in the product development process
+* Educating key stakeholders in the product development process
 * Able to identify, solve and prevent problems to happen during the product development process
 * Encourage innovation and technology best practices inside Nearsoft
 * Elaborate client proposals and project estimates